-As a great alternative (or companion) to spinach, here’s your guide to arugula, the tender leafy green.
-You’ll find easy ideas for using it as well as links to tasty arugula recipes.
-One considered a gourmet green, arugula is now almost as commonplace as spinach.
+As a great alternative (or companion) to spinach, here’s how to use arugula, the tender leafy green.
+You’ll find tips for buying and prepping, ideas for using, and links to tasty arugula recipes.
+One considered a gourmet green, it’s now almost as commonplace as spinach.

 It’s a relative of the cruciferous (aka brassica) family of vegetables, which also includes kale, broccoli, Brussels sprouts, and cauliflower.
 Baby arugula leaves are less pungent than larger leaves that are allowed to grow larger before harvesting, though neither are bitter greens.